Every springtime, we like to dust off our summer clothes and see what’s still on-trend this year as well as taking a look at which items still fit.

 No longer are they just for farm life, as checked shirts can be found across the high street and on women of any age.

 Comfort is always the most important factor when it comes to the Rydale style, but looking chic doesn’t have to compromise on that anymore.

 The checked shirt is the ultimate item that is both comfortable and stylish.

 What to wear with a checked shirt

-When we grab our checked shirts from our wardrobes, we tend to style them the very same way every single time.
+When we grab our checked and patterned shirts from our wardrobes, we tend to style them the very same way every single time.